2026 Minnesota in Winter, A Wonderland of Owls and Other Raptors

 SMOKING:

-Smoking is prohibited while in the vehicles or close quarters with the group, such as during mealtime, while doing the checklist, or at group meetings.
+Smoking is prohibited while in vehicles or close quarters with the group, such as during mealtime, while doing the checklist, or at group meetings.
 If you share a room with a nonsmoker, there is no smoking in the room.
 While in the field, we ask that you smoke away from the group, preferably downwind.

 Packing and Notes